-Williams moved on to the next adjacent Japanese bunker, probing its "blind spots" and figuring out the most secure approach to get him close enough to use his flame thrower.
+The Marine flame throwers were filled with a homespun mixture of 130 octane aviation gas and diesel fuel, mixed in a 55 gallon drum at the beach.
+A fully-charged flame thrower was only capable to firing for 70 seconds, using four-second bursts.
+Williams expended his entire tank destroying the first bunker.
+After destroying each enemy bunker, he would have to carefully work his way back to the marine lines to rearm himself with another set of tanks and more satchel charges.
+In this manner he returned six times and over a four-hour period, succeeded tin taking out seven enemy bunkers.
+Each time Williams advanced on the next adjacent Japanese bunker he would probe its "blind spots," slowly positioning himself to get within lethal range of his flame thrower.
 Much of this time he was out of sight of his supporting riflemen, who had to guess his position as well as they could, using suppressing fire to keep the Japanese inside their bunkers.
-After neutralizing several bunkers, Williams ran out of napalm in his flame thrower tanks and demolition charges, so was obliged to crawl back to the American lines to re-arm.
-He came back and re-armed himself several times during the more than four hours of continuous fighting.
-During one probing reconnaissance behind an occupied bunker, he discovered the bunker's main ventilation pipe and was able to insert the nozzle of flame thrower down the pipe, killing its occupants.
-At one point in his single-handed assault, about a dozen Japanese soldiers with fixed bayonets rushed him and Williams destroyed them with his flame thrower before they got a shot off at him.
+Two of these riflemen were killed.
+During one reconnaissance he discovered the bunker's main ventilation pipe and was able to insert the nozzle of flame thrower down the pipe, killing its occupants.
+At one point in his single-handed assault, about five Japanese soldiers ventured out from their bunker and rushed him.
+Williams destroyed them with his flame thrower before they got a shot off at him.
 Williams' cunning display of bravery, and his willingness to come back, re-arm, and re-enter the deadly fray, earned him the respect and admiration of his fellow Marines.
-He continued fighting on Iwo Jima for another five weeks, and was wounded on March 6th, but returned to combat a short time later.
+He continued fighting on Iwo Jima for another five weeks, and was wounded by mortar fire on March 6th, but returned to combat a short time later.